top of page

 Head Food Pantry Coordinator

 As the second member of my family to have food allergies, finding safe food at a grocery store was not new to my family.
 After growing older and questioning the price differences between allergy-friendly products and their regular equivalents, I become more involved in food allergy awareness.
-I am grateful to be a part of this group of women banding together to help others.
+I am grateful to be a part of this group of changemakers banding together to help others.

 Bee Levy